What to eat in New Orleans

 - Dat Dog has locations all over the city, including one on Frenchmen Street in the Marigny neighborhood and one on Freret Street Uptown.
 The Freret location also features live music that plays every day except Sunday.

 - This restaurant features hot dogs as well as sausages, burgers, sandwiches, and salads.
 Kids can choose from chicken fingers or hot dogs for their meals.
+There are vegan options too!

 Best tips for eating at Dat Dog with kids: